yodui/madcoins-backend/README.md

 ### Command line parameters

 Through command line attributes you can set application parameters for every instance.
-Currently we have four parameters for running:
+You can set parameters in command line directly or link config file.
+Application architecture means use few instance of application, one for API, others for cryptocurrencies rate watching.
+Use of config files can be more easily when we need to divide a cryptocurrencies for watching by batches.

+Command line parameters:
+- `-config` - name of config file for app instance
 - `-mode` - application mode
 - `-port` - application server port (only for REST API mode)
 - `-ex` - list of exchanges for watching (only for watcher mode)